BC Traceability Adoption Program | Caddy — IAF BC Preferred Vendor

 Caddy is a preferred vendor in the BC Traceability Adoption Program

-We work directly with IAF BC to help BC food manufacturers modernize operations and get funded through the BC TAP grant.
+We work directly with IAF BC to help BC food manufacturers modernize operations and get funded through BC TAP.
 Being a preferred vendor means Caddy is pre-vetted as eligible technology — less friction in your application, faster path to implementation.
-Same team.
-Same mission.
-Same phone number when you need us.
+We know the program, we know the process, and we’ll help you put together the strongest possible application.

 Why act now